Arthur Lewis Jenkins: Career

-Although probably destined to enter the Indian Civil Service he left Balliol to join the army.
+Although probably destined to enter the Indian Civil Service, he left Balliol to join the British Army.
 In September 1914 he was commissioned as Second-Lieutenant into the Duke of Cornwall's Light Infantry.
 He served in India, Aden, where he was in charge of a machine-gun section, and Egypt.
 His section was disbanded so in May 1917 he joined as a Lieutenant in the Royal Flying Corps, doing his training in Egypt.
 When he was posted back to England in August he was sent for training in night flying.
 He was killed while night flying on duty at Helperby, Yorkshire, on 31 December 1917.

 Poetry

 He had poems published in the Marlborough school magazine and then in Punch and The Westminster Gazette.
 His recollections of campaigning in Aden are recorded in 'Arabia,' written just before he left Aden for Palestine; it was published in Punch.
 His poem 'The Inn of the Sword', "A mysterious romantic ballad of a dark challenge taken up", was published in the 1917 edition.
 His poem 'Happy Warriors' was published in The Westminster Gazette.
-His poem 'Sending' was published in "The Children's Story of the War" (1918).

-After his death his collection of poems "Forlorn Adventures and other poems” was published in 1918.
-His poems were included in anthologies of World War I poems, such as 'The Spirit of Womanhood', 'Outposts' in "The Muse in Arms" (1917).
-Virginia Woolf reviewing his poems in The Times Literary Supplement wrote that he was "a poet and a sportsman who loved the wind and the sea, and would always take the fighting chance."
-The Western Mail reporting his death noted that "he, too, like the other gallant hearts that have gone before him, has found "a fuller life.”"
+After his death his collection of poems, Forlorn Adventurers and other poems was published in 1918.
+His poems were included in anthologies of World War I poems, such as 'The Spirit of Womanhood', 'Outposts' in The Muse in Arms (1917), War Verse (1918) and The Valiant Muse (1936).
+His poem 'Sending' was published in The Children's Story of the War (1918).

+Virginia Woolf, reviewing his poems in The Times Literary Supplement, wrote that he was "a poet and a sportsman who loved the wind and the sea, and would always take the fighting chance."
+The Western Mail, reporting his death, noted that "he, too, like the other gallant hearts that have gone before him, has found 'a fuller life'."